AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learning-paths.md

 ## Important Note

 Please note that the existing feature of Learning Programs will be renamed to Learning Path immediately after the release.
-In case you wish to continue calling it as Learning Programs, we recommend you to use the ‘Terminologies’ feature to apply the required terminology.
+In case you wish to continue calling it as Learning Programs, we recommend you to use the 'Terminologies' feature to apply the required terminology.
 This way you can consume to use the word Learning Program.

 Learning Paths bring to you a range of functionalities.
 Some of them are available immediately after the release.
 Admins/Authors can start using them.
-Extended capabilities like “Sections”, “adding Learning Path in another Path” etc. are disabled and can be enabled by checking the check-box mentioned below.
+Extended capabilities like "Sections", "adding Learning Path in another Path" etc. are disabled and can be enabled by checking the check-box mentioned below.

 Learners can continue to consume Learning Programs (now called Learning Paths) and Authors/Admins can continue to create them as well.
 To take benefit of extended functionalities of Learning Path mentioned above, Administrator should enable the setting as mentioned below.
 Once enabled, all the new extended capabilities of Learning Path will become available.

 The **Settings > General** page has a new option to enable Learning Paths.
 If this option is enabled, you can add courses and Learning Programs in a Learning Path.
 You cannot change the option once it is enabled.